 Set default channels for new members

-If there are channels you want all members to belong to, you can set them as default channels.
-When a new member joins your workspace, they’ll be automatically added to any default channels you’ve set, in addition to the #general and #random channels.
+If there are channels that you want all members to belong to, you can set them as default channels.
+When a new member joins your workspace, they’ll be automatically added to any default channels that you’ve set, in addition to the #general and #random channels.

 Tip: If you’d like to work with people from other companies in your Slack workspace, add them to a channel with Slack Connect.

 3. Invite people to your workspace